TanMy21/12-design/README.md

 impossible to draw a precise boundary between them, but they are powerful ideas that help us make sense of the world.

 Good programmers use *design patterns* to structure their code, both to reduce the amount of thinking they have to do and because these patterns have proven to be useful in the past.
-Learning patterns helps make someone a better programmer [Tichy2010]; conforming to widely-understood patterns also makes code more comprehensible, just as dividing this paper into sections and a bibliography that are consistent with what you've read before makes it easier to read.
+Learning patterns helps make someone a better programmer, i.e., there is causation, not just correlation [Tichy2010].
+Conforming to widely-understood patterns also makes code more comprehensible, just as dividing this paper into sections and a bibliography that are consistent with what you've read before makes it easier to read.

 Patterns can be found at all scales of programming, from "most valuable" variables [Byckling2005] and doubly-nested loops to process the